-FY2009 - Activity 3 - Combine MPHA's Current Homeownership Programs into a Single MTW Initiative with a Foreclosure Prevention Component
+FY2009 - Activity 3 - Combine MPHA's Current Homeownership Programs into a Single MTW Initiative with a Foreclosure Prevention Component (Approved and implemented in 2009 - Closed out in 2012)

 MPHA discontinued this initiative in 2012 due to funding shortfalls.
 Program was successfully closed out.